Why you should wear sunglasses

 Skiing, walking or climbing at high altitude

+For anyone going skiing, walking or climbing at high altitude, it’s essential to wear good quality sunglasses or goggles because on mountains the sun’s harmful ultraviolet rays are easily underestimated, with a high risk of sunburn and potentially skin cancer and eye cataracts.
 Because mountain air is cool, it gives a false sense of security about the sunlight.
-But the higher the altitude, the greater the ultraviolet (UV) radiation, because there is less atmosphere to screen out the harmful rays.
-A recent study by Japanese scientists revealed that eyes can receive up to 2.5 times more UV on mountains than at sea level.
+But the higher the altitude, the greater the ultraviolet (UV) radiation because there is less atmosphere to screen out harmful rays.
+A study by Japanese scientists revealed that eyes can receive up to 2.5 times more UV on mountains than at sea level.
 Even when the eyes are turned away from the sun, they can still get over 85 per cent more UV on snow.
 This can cause conditions such as snow blindness, which can lead to inflammation and cataracts.

 What does polarisation mean?